Answers to the most frequently asked questions about the new S4

 The planning approval procedure for the first section (Hasselbrook to Luetkensallee) began in September 2016.
 We received the planning approval decision, i.e. the building permit for the first section, in August 2020.
 The preparatory construction measures then began on 9 November 2020.
 The official ground-breaking ceremony took place on 10 May 2021.
 At the end of 2021, the Federal Administrative Court dismissed all appeals received - the decision is therefore final.

 We submitted the documents for the second section (Luetkensallee to the Free and Hanseatic City of Hamburg/Schleswig-Holstein state border) to the Federal Railway Authority at the end of September 2017, and the public display took place in November 2019.
 The amended planning approval documents were displayed from mid-April to mid-May 2023.
 The objection period ran until mid-June 2023.
 A display of the second plan amendment took place in December 2023.
-The hearing for all documents and amendments is scheduled for the first half of 2024.
+The consultation meeting for all documents and amendments took place from April 22 to 24, 2024.

 DB InfraGO AG submitted the application for planning approval/building permission for the third section (Free and Hanseatic City of Hamburg/Schleswig-Holstein state border to Ahrensburg-Gartenholz) to the Federal Railway Authority in Hamburg at the end of July 2017.
 The documents were on display from the end of September to the end of October 2023.
 Objections and comments on the documents could be submitted until the beginning of November.
 Objection management is currently underway.